Sri Ramanuja Jayanti 2024

 Sri Ramanuja Jayanti

 Sri Ramanuja, the Vaishnavaite philosopher, was born in Sriperumbudur near Chennai.
 He spent his life between Kanchipuram, Srirangam and Melkote.
-A significant portion of his time was spent in traveling around India.
+A significant portion of his time was spent travelling around India.
 Amongst the many places where his influence has been felt is Tirumala, the abode of Lord Venkateswara.

 He was not just a philosopher and teacher but a brilliant manager too.
 Wherever he went he helped stabilise temple rituals according to the agamas.
 Many of these temples follow his instructions even today.
 He improved the conditions he found, organised them better and made it easier for devotees to show their affection and devotion to God.